AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex2.md

 ---
-title: Module 9, Exercise
+title: Data Ingestion using Google Tag Manager and Google Analytics - Setup Google Analytics & link it to GTM
-description:
+description: Data Ingestion using Google Tag Manager and Google Analytics - Setup Google Analytics & link it to GTM
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect
 doc-type: tutorial
 activity:
 ---

-# 9.2 - Setup Google Analytics & link it to GTM
+# 9.2 Setup Google Analytics & link it to GTM

 Go to [https://analytics.google.com/](https://analytics.google.com/) and login with your Google Account.